aka-after-jason/learn_git/readme.txt

 Creating a new branch dev is quick.
 Creating a new branch by "git checkout -b dev" Creating a new branch by "git switch -c dev"
-Creating a branch by "git branch"
+Creating a branch by "git branch" quick and simple